Three simple ways you can store A full size Offroad spare tire In Your Subaru

 Let’s jump in to learn about each of these methods and the pros and cons of them.

-When you’re driving in the woods or out in the wilderness far away from any cell service or tire shops, carrying a full size spare will allow you to have fun and know that you won’t end up stranded.
-It’s worrisome that so many newer vehicles do not come with spare tires.
+When I’m driving in the woods or out in the wilderness far away from any cell service or tire shops, carrying a full size spare allows me to have fun and know that I won’t end up stranded.

 The main benefits of carrying a full size spare tire: